sebasmonia/datum/README.md

 * `:newline [string]` - String to replace newlines in values.
 Use ":newline OFF" (no quotes) to keep newlines as-is, it will most likely break the display of output.
 Call with no arg to show the current replacement value.
 Default: "[NL]"
 * `:tab [string]` - String to replace tab in values.
 Use ":tab OFF" (no quotes) to keep tab characters.
 Call with no arguments to show the current string.
 Default: "[TAB]"
 * `:timeout [number]` - Seconds for command timeout - how long to wait for a command to finish running.
 This is set in the ODBC connection, use 0 to wait "forever".
 Default: 30 seconds
+* `:reconnect` - Force a new connection to the server, discarding the old one.
+Useful if you had a network hiccup, VPN drop, etc.

 ## Custom commands